evanderbatson/CONSEQ/README.md

 # CONSEQ (V A1.0)
-## CONtrol SEQuencer for live video editing
+## Tool for live video editing

-An openFrameworks app for live-editing video art for multimedia performances.
+CONSEQ (video controller/sequencer) is an openFrameworks app for controlling dynamic video art for multimedia performances.
+With the stroke of the keyboard, instantaneously live-cut video projections to sync up with performances – no matter what is currently happening on stage.

+With CONSEQ, you can take masterful control of your custom-made visuals at any concert or performance.
+Jump between random cuts within specific video segments to match the tempo and mood of live music, or add a psychedelic twist by slowing down and reversing the playback.
+Dim the screen to build up drama, and unleash an explosion of images during the grand finale.

 **Version A1.0:**